 By granting permission to examine holdings, or by supplying a reproduction, the Library is not authorizing publication.
 The researcher must obtain permission to publish texts or facsimiles from the owner of the copyright, typically the author/creator, or the heirs to his or her estate.
 The users of materials with the department’s holdings are responsible for respecting the rights of authors/creators or their estates.

-Researchers publishing texts or facsimiles from our holdings should cite Special Collections Department, University Library, University of California, Davis.
+Researchers publishing texts or facsimiles from our holdings should cite Special Collections, UC Davis Library.
 As soon as the work is published, the researcher is requested to provide the Special Collections Department with a copy of any publication (excepting dissertations and theses) that relies heavily on the department’s holdings.

 It is policy of the Special Collections Department of the University of California, Davis University Library to not collect personal and private information, as defined below.
 However, in large unexamined collections and unprocessed boxes of materials personal and private information may exist.